nestjs/docs.nestjs.com/content/graphql/federation.md

 }
 ```

-Finally, we hook it everything up in a module together with a `GraphQLFederationModule`.
+Finally, we hook everything up in a module together with a `GraphQLFederationModule`.
 This module accepts the same options as the regular `GraphQLModule`.

 ```typescript
 import { Module } from "@nestjs/common";